Bobby Schiffer. Biography of Bobby Fisher

 At the age of 15, Fischer left school to devote himself entirely to chess.
 “All I ever want to do is play chess,” he said.

-Brought grandfather
+Brought Grandpa

 I myself

-"Russian conspiracy"
+"Russian Collusion"

 Championship match with Spassky